mihirjoshi29/encrypt/README.md

 start with key generation using a master_password by using the url:
 http://localhost:8080/generateKeys?onePassword=master_password

-to encrypt enter service name and password for that service in te url:
+to encrypt enter service name and password for that service in te url (service_name eg: amazon,flipkart):
 http://localhost:8080/encrypt?serviceName=service_name&password=service_password
 expected response:  {"status":"SUCCESS","statusCode":200,"errorMessage":null,"data":null}